Bruce Arians: Indianapolis Colts (2012)

-On January 28, 2012, Arians agreed to become the offensive coordinator of the Indianapolis Colts, replacing Clyde Christensen.
-Arians previously served as the quarterbacks' coach for the Colts from 1998 to 2000, coaching a young Peyton Manning, whom Arians was briefly reunited with until Manning's release 2 months later.
+On January 28, 2012, shortly after his supposed retirement, Arians was hired by new Indianapolis Colts head coach Pagano to become his offensive coordinator, replacing Clyde Christensen.
+It was his second stint with the franchise, having previously served as the quarterbacks' coach for the Colts from 1998 to 2000.
+He was briefly reunited with Manning until the latter's release 2 months later.
 The 2012 season marked the arrival of new rookie quarterback Andrew Luck to the Colts, who Arians was tasked with developing.

-On October 1, 2012, Arians was named the interim head coach of the Colts following coach Chuck Pagano's leukemia diagnosis.
+On October 1, 2012, Arians was named the interim head coach of the Colts following Pagano's leukemia diagnosis.
 Arians led the Colts to a 9–3 record, part of one of the biggest one-season turnarounds in NFL history.
 The nine wins are the most by an interim head coach in NFL history.
 After winning only two games in 2011, the Colts returned to the playoffs.
 Pagano returned to the Colts as head coach on December 24, 2012, with Arians returning to his role as offensive coordinator.
 Arians missed the Colts' Wild Card Round loss against the Baltimore Ravens due to being hospitalized with an illness, which was described by doctors as an inner ear infection or a virus; Arians had missed practice on January 3 due to the flu.
 Arians was named the 2012 AP Coach of the Year, making him the first interim head coach to win the award.